TrueSparrowSystems/slackmin/README.md

 const modal = new SlackAdminProvider.interactiveElements.Modal(apiAppId, 'Give your vote');

 // Mandatory parameters when creating a new modal.
-Add your next action route here modal.addAction('');
+Add your next action route here modal.addAction('submitForm');

-// These are the parameter names for the subsequent text-boxes. const paramsMeta = ['name', 'member_id', 'designation', 'projects'];
+// These are the parameter names for the subsequent textboxes. const paramsMeta = ['name', 'member_id', 'designation', 'projects'];

 modal.addParamsMeta(paramsMeta);